-- not being exposed to as many neurotoxins and endocrine disruptors, which are present in everything from conventional baby shampoo to building materials.
+- Staying away from as many neurotoxins and endocrine disruptors as possible.
+These toxic chemicals are present in everything from conventional baby shampoo to building materials.

 A Washington State epidemiologist came to Saturday’s conference as a private citizen.

 If you use your logical thinking skills, you quickly see that something is very, very wrong.

 We are giving a vaccine against a sexually transmitted disease, hepatitis B vaccine, at birth and in infancy when it should be given preteen if needed.